 - Many people in Congleton have talked to the group about the violence or abuse they have seen or experienced, which highlights the need for this action in the town

-- The Group continues to monitor the situation with COVID-19 and the lockdown and will provide new resources when available – for example – myCWA and White Ribbon themselves are both providing supporting materials for victims and perpetrators, to help avoid in-home escalation of problems during this time.
-These will be on the CTC website
+- The Group continues to monitor the situation with COVID-19 and will provide new resources when available – for example – myCWA and White Ribbon themselves are both providing supporting materials for victims and perpetrators, to help avoid in-home escalation of problems during this time.
+These will be on the CTC website.

 Partners: This group collaborates with the following: